 VetRide is an organization dedicated through cycling to the welfare of all service and ex-service personnel of the Australian Defence Forces.
 At the same time it provides something meaningful older veterans can do for their younger compatriots, consistent with closely held values, given rise to in uniform.

-Our endeavours are supported widely by government agencies and by many organizations and people from all walks of life, in partnership with Victorian State Government who are supplying the major financial support for the event, to the Prime Minister who has provided a message of support (click here), and we operate under the auspices of the Vietnam Veterans Association of Australia (Victorian Branch).
+Our endeavours are supported widely by government agencies and by many organizations and people from all walks of life, in partnership with Victorian State Government, to the Prime Minister who provided a message of support for our Canberra VetRide (click here), and we operate under the auspices of the Vietnam Veterans Association of Australia (Victorian Branch).